MaxleyCv/computer-graphics/README.md

 # computer-graphics
-# Practical works on 5th semester
+## Practical works on 5th semester
+### IoT program 2019

+## Please do not copy, just use as a gentle materials to make your life easier